duereg/manager-readme/README.md

 ### Meeting Protocol
 Put away your phone.
 Only open your laptop if you're taking notes or running the meeting.

 If I am attending a meeting, I’d prefer starting on time.
-If I am running a meeting, I will start that meeting on time.
 If it’s not clear to me why I am in a meeting, I will ask for clarification on my attendance.

 If you send me a presentation deck before a meeting, I will usually read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.